smr-j/cicd/README.md

-# Cloud Computing : CI/CD Workflows
+# Cloud Computing : CI/CD Workflows - Updated

 The general structure of this repo is taken from the prior assignment, although I'm questioning whether I set this up correctly as per the assignment requests.
 This repository currently contains code files for a simple CI/CD workflow, related tests, and Dockerfiles for both code files, in addition to a docker-compose.yml.